 Through VPI Strategies, Scott is a senior consultant for Perry Communications Group, where he works with patient advocates to address policy issues that impact access to care and treatment.
-He is the consultant for Amgen and works with other industry clients.
 Perry Communications Group is an independent, full-service strategic communications firm specializing in public relations and public affairs.

 Also through VPI Strategies, Scott provides executive management services to the Liver Coalition of San Diego.
 Their mission is to save lives by improving liver health and preventing liver disease through community-based education, linkages to care, advocacy and research programs.

 Previously, Scott served as the Vice President of Development and Government Relations with Mental Health Systems, a large California state-wide provider of behavioral health services.
 He is the past Executive Director of the International Bipolar Foundation, a non-profit headquartered in San Diego, with globally accessible programs in over 75 countries.
 He is also the former Chief Executive Officer of Mental Health America of San Diego County, the leading mental health advocacy organization in San Diego County.

 Scott has raised over 35 million dollars to fund research, direct services, support educational programs and plan advocacy campaigns in his non-profit career.
 He has a long history of involvement in the non-profit community, particularly around improving healthcare access and standards of care.
 He has held leadership positions throughout the country with some of the nation’s leading voluntary health organizations, and has been responsible for accomplishing organizational success in some of the nation’s largest metropolitan markets.
 Those include:

 - American Diabetes Association (San Jose, CA)